-Humans have a special emotion reserved for cockroaches, and it’s something which manages to combine the raw fear of these ugly creatures with a special sort of hateful avoidance.
-Upon the sight of just one cockroach, most people start heading for the hills and buying every insect or pest prevention product on the market.
+Humans have a special emotion reserved for cockroaches.
+It’s something which manages to combine the raw fear of these ugly creatures with a special sort of hateful avoidance.
+Upon the sight of just one cockroach, most people start heading for the hills.
+They will buy every insect or pest prevention product on the market.
 Outdoor gardens, however, are a bit of a unique situation.

 The indoor products used to prevent and kill cockroaches can also kill outdoor plants.
-While it’s nice to have eliminated the cockroach threat, the dead garden is a drag, and it won’t enhance a home’s appeal very much.
+While it’s nice to have eliminated the cockroach threat, the dead garden is a drag.
+It won’t enhance a home’s appeal very much.
 Special outdoor solutions promote cockroach control in the garden and prevent new cockroaches from showing their hard-shelled faces in the future, as well.

 Diatomaceous Earth and the Plight of Cockroach Control

 When treating a cockroach problem indoors, most people resort to sprays and long-lasting poisons which kill cockroaches.
 These unleash chemicals or scents which prevent new ones from entering the home altogether.
 This is pretty much the same approach taken in most gardens when using diatomaceous earth.
 It goes by the abbreviated name “D.E.”
 This substance actually looks like common flour used in the home.
 This is ironic given its protection of the common flower placed outside the home.